Mamillavaishnavireddy/Fun_circle_game/README.md

 Create a separate program that contains all the functionality of part 1.
 Additionally, make each of the visible faces of the object a solid, opaque blue color.
 Make the color smoothly vary between #00005F (when the surface is viewed on edge, i.e. the normal of the surface makes a 90 degree angle to the Z-axis) and #0000FF (when the surface is viewed flat, i.e. orthogonal to the Z-axis) based on the angle with the Z-axis, such that the face is displayed similarly to how a shader would display it.

 **General Guidelines:**

-● Your solution should be easily executable, and well documented.
+1)Your solution should be easily executable, and well documented.
 All algorithms should be documented in full.

-● The included sample file is an example.
+2)The included sample file is an example.
 Make the program work with any file in the specified format.

-● The intent of this assessment is to give you the opportunity to demonstrate that you can implement a basic 3D graphics display and the corresponding mathematics.
+3)The intent of this assessment is to give you the opportunity to demonstrate that you can implement a basic 3D graphics display and the corresponding mathematics.
 Please do not use a 3D graphics package or library to do the implementation for you.

 **Ways to Improve your Chances:**

-● Good code design & structure
+1)Good code design & structure

-● An object-oriented solution
+2)An object-oriented solution

-● Good documentation!
+3)Good documentation!